ArenKDesai/Aren-s-Notes/mit intro to deep learning II.md

 Next, we want to identify and attend to the most important features in the input.
 To do this:
 4. Encode **position** information (such as location of words in a phrase)
 5. Extract **query**, **key**, and the **value** for search.
 6. Compute **attention weighting**.
 The weight indicates where we should attend to.
-Here's the equation:
+Here's a sample equation:
 $\text{softmax}(\frac{Q\cdot K^T}{\text{scaling}})$
+7. Extract features with high attention.